Visitor Use Management in Wilderness

 Fundamentals

-This is the first in a series of three courses in the Visitor Use Management course of study and is designed to introduce you to the fundamental principles of Visitor Use Management.
+This course is designed to introduce you to the fundamental principles of Visitor Use Management.

 Strategies